SharePoint/sp-dev-docs/docs/general-development/user-segmentation-in-sharepoint.md

 ## Create a custom Web Part for user segmentation
 <a name="SP15_Create_a_custom_web_part_user_segmentation"> </a>

-In Visual Studio 2012, create a custom Web Part by using the Visual Web Parts template from the SharePoint Server 2013 category.
+In Visual Studio 2012, create a custom Web Part by using the Visual Web Parts template from the SharePoint category.
 Your custom Web Part must inherit from the  [ContentBySearchWebPart](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.WebControls.ContentBySearchWebPart.aspx) object.